 13. Sources of no quality whatsoever

 We’ll start with Natural News written by Mike Adams, aka the Health Ranger.
-Let me make this clear, Natural News is a foul, fetid, putrid sewer of information, which befouls any real science with lies.
+Let me make this clear, Natural News is a foul, fetid, putrid, nuclear sewer of information, which befouls any real science with lies.
 There is almost nothing published there that would qualify as scientifically accurate or responsible.
 It’s too bad that Google’s banning of Natural News was only temporary.

 The antisemitic, anti-science, anti-knowledge website, Whale.to, similarly reeks of malodorous smells of pure garbage.
 GreenMedInfo, run by the junk medicine pushing Sayer Ji, is also a popular website that belongs in this group.

 Anyone who uses these types of sites as a source for anything in a discussion about medical science loses the discussion without any further deliberation.
 In other words, if you ever use a link or quote from these types of websites, there is no further discussion.
 We are done.

 Simply, anecdotes are stories that are used to support a belief.
 They may be truthful and factual, but they don’t represent scientifically valid information.
-People might claim that something happened after a specific vaccine, but one person’s experience does not represent real evidence.
+People might claim that something happened after a specific vaccine, a post hoc fallacy, but one person’s experience cannot and does not represent real evidence.

 In simple scientific terms, these are observations, or anecdotes.
-To be fair, VAERS could be used as a tool to see potential issues, but it can only be used to form a hypothesis, which needs to be confirmed or refuted by controlled clinical or epidemiological studies.
+To be fair, VAERS could be used as an observational tool to uncover potential issues, but it can only be used to form a hypothesis, which needs to be tested, and then confirmed or refuted, by controlled clinical or epidemiological studies.
 And just because there are 100 anecdotes that say something might be wrong with vaccines, there could be 1 million anecdotes that say nothing is wrong.

-Real research needs to be completed, if there’s some trend in VAERS anecdotes, before stating some sort of evidence-based change in vaccination policy.
-Real scientists do examine the database, and so far, little conclusive information as been found.
+Real research needs to be completed, if there’s some observed trend in VAERS anecdotes, before stating some sort of evidence-based change in vaccination policy.
+Real scientists do examine the database, and so far, little conclusive information has been found.